Shares steady on hopes for rate-hike hiatus in June

-* Markets wager Fed to pause in June, see risk of July hike

-NEW YORK/LONDON, June 5 (Reuters) - World stock markets were little changed and the dollar edged up on Monday as investors priced in reduced odds of a June rate hike by the Federal Reserve after an encouraging U.S. jobs report, while oil prices jumped after Saudi Arabia pledged big output cuts.

-The benchmark S&P 500 Index edged up 0.1%, while the Dow Jones Industrial Index and the Nasdaq Composite Index were little changed.
+The benchmark S&P 500 Index lost 0.2%, the Nasdaq Composite Index was little changed and the Dow Jones Industrial Index dropped 0.59%.

-The key European STOXX index nudged 0.15% lower, compared to a 0.22% gain in MSCI's broadest index of Asia-Pacific shares outside Japan.
+The key European STOXX index fell 0.48%, compared to a 0.22% gain in MSCI's broadest index of Asia-Pacific shares outside Japan.

-While markets failed to resume last week's rally, the U.S. data released on Friday showing wage pressures easing and the unemployment rate climbing off a 53-year low gave hope that the Fed is making further progress against inflation.
+While last week's stock market rally appeared to have paused, the U.S. data released on Friday showing wage pressures easing and the unemployment rate climbing off a 53-year low gave hope that the Fed is making further progress against inflation.

+Further bolstering hopes that the Fed might pause its monetary policy tightening cycle was Monday's data that showed the U.S. services sector barely grew in May as new orders slowed.

-Investor expectations that the Fed is gaining ground in its fight against inflation will help support the U.S. S&P 500, which some analysts say is flashing "bullish signals."
+A pause in interest rate rises will help support the U.S. S&P 500, which some analysts say is flashing "bullish signals."

 "The SPX cleared 4,200 last week to break out from an early February into early June bullish cup and handle," said Stephen Suttmeier, technical research strategist at Bank of America Securities.